quic/cloud-ai-sdk/Getting Started/Installation/Cloud AI SDK/Cloud AI SDK.md

   - Check other parameters such as Max Link Speed, Device capabilities, etc. by running the qaic-util tool per card in the system.<br>
     ```sudo /opt/qti-aic/tools/qaic-util -q```

+# Apps SDK Installation
+The Apps SDK can be installed only on x86 hosts.